segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 ### Large Language Models

 A large language model (LLM) is a type of AI trained on massive amounts of text data.
 This training enables it to understand and generate content in response to instructions (prompts).
-An example is OpenAI's GPT ([Generative Pre-trained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)), where _Generative_ highlights its ability to create new content, _Pre-trained_ indicates it has been trained on a wide array of text data, and _Transformer_ refers to the model’s architecture, designed to handle complex patterns in data efficiently.
+An example is OpenAI's GPT ([Generative Pre-trained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)), where _Generative_ highlights its ability to create new content, _Pre-trained_ indicates it has been trained on a wide array of text data, and _Transformer_ refers to the model's architecture, designed to handle complex patterns in data efficiently.
 Understanding LLMs is key to moving beyond the basics and towards AI expertise.

 > **Andrej Karpathy:** [Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g)
 >